Title: Environmental Justice Organizer

 How to Apply

 Position available immediately.
 Applications will be accepted on a rolling basis until the position is filled.
-Send cover letter, resume, and at least three references to firstname.lastname@example.org with the subject line: Economic Justice Organizer Application.
+Send cover letter, resume, and at least three references to firstname.lastname@example.org with the subject line: Environmental Justice Organizer Application.

 Pittsburgh United strives to advance social and economic justice in the Pittsburgh region ensuring that working families and low and moderate-income communities share in the prosperity generated by economic growth and development.